History of Rickie Fowler in Timeline

 1999: Sergio Garcia's Ryder Cup Debut

-In 1999, Sergio García made his Ryder Cup debut; only he was younger than Rickie Fowler when Fowler became the youngest U.S. Ryder Cup player.
+In 1999, Sergio García made his Ryder Cup debut, being younger than Rickie Fowler when he made his debut at age 21 years and 9 months.

-2005: Western Junior Win and U.S. Amateur Competition
+2005: Western Junior Win and U.S. Amateur Participation

-In 2005, Rickie Fowler won the Western Junior and competed in the U.S. Amateur, where he was defeated by Richie Ramsay, the eventual champion.
+In the summer of 2005, Rickie Fowler won the Western Junior and competed in the U.S. Amateur, where he was defeated by Richie Ramsay.

-In 2006, Rickie Fowler shot a 137 for two rounds at the U.S. Junior Amateur and was knocked out in the second round of match play.
-The championship was won by Philip Francis.
+In 2006, Rickie Fowler shot a 137 for two rounds at the U.S. Junior Amateur but was knocked out in the second round of match play.

-On October 1, 2007, Rickie Fowler achieved his first collegiate victory at the Fighting Illini Invitational hosted by the University of Illinois, shooting a 203 (70-63-70) to win the tournament by one stroke.
+On October 1, 2007, Rickie Fowler secured his first collegiate victory at the Fighting Illini Invitational hosted by the University of Illinois, shooting a 203 (70-63-70) to win the tournament by one stroke.

 2007: Walker Cup Victory and Amateur Wins

-In 2007, Rickie Fowler represented the United States in its victory at the Walker Cup, with a record of 3–1.
-Also in 2007, Fowler won the Sunnehanna Amateur in June and the Players Amateur in July.
+In 2007, Rickie Fowler represented the United States in its victory at the Walker Cup, achieving an overall record of 3–1.
+That year, Fowler also won the Sunnehanna Amateur in June and the Players Amateur in July.

 2007: SW League Final Win